krshrimali/All-Algorithms/Competitive-Programming/README.md

 **Notes**:

+## Update

+- I've started a couple of things to learn "Efficient C++" and it's Design Patterns.
+I'll be following following books and resources:
-- I've started Coding Blocks C++ Course.
-The rest of the algorithms will be according to the syllabus and content there.
+    - Coding Blocks C++ Course.
+    - More Effective C++ by Scott Meyers (more advanced)

 - I'll be maintaining `CMakeLists.txt` for each Challenge and Codes.
+Trying to follow and learn CMake while going through the resources.